dmrauch/vscode-cpp-remote-debug/README.md

 ## Setup

-- local machine is Linux notebook, denoted by `local $`
+- local machine is Linux notebook (Linux Mint 18 Cinnamon Edition), denoted by `local $`

+  the file system of the remote machine is mounted on the local machine either using `File -> Connect to Server` (type: `ssh`) from the Nemo file browser or using `sshfs`

 - remote machine is Linux server, denoted by `remote $`, on which `gdbserver` is available